Betterment/test_track_rails_client/README.md

 ### Cleaning Up Old Splits

 In order to avoid clutter in the Test Track server's split registry as well as the Test Track Chrome Extension, a split can be dropped.
 This will remove the split from the split registry, dropping it from Test Track clients' perspectives.
-Thus, like any destructive migration (e.g. `DROP COLUMN`), it should be released in a subsequent deployment, after all code paths referencing the split have been removed.
+Thus, like a non-additive DDL migration (e.g. `DROP COLUMN`, `RENAME COLUMN`), it should be released in a subsequent deployment, after all code paths referencing the split have been removed.
 Otherwise those code paths will raise and potentially break the user experience.

 ```ruby
 class RemoveMyOldSplit < ActiveRecord::Migration